iamysk/AFsample2/README.md

 ```

-### Diversity analysis
+### Diversity analysis and state identification

-Analyse generated models to quantify diversity.
-The following
+Analyse model ensemble to generate diversity plot if refernce available.
+In case references are not available, identify possible states.

 ```bash
 '''